alesbrelih/docker-networking/README.md

 5ba270775b0e   none                        null      local
 ```

-In this case I'm interested in `docker-networking_default`.
+In this case we are interested in `docker-networking_default`.

 Then inspect it to finds its subnet: